-Jessica Owers is a prolific, award-winning writer in Australian racing.
-In 2011 and to great acclaim, she published Peter Pan: The Forgotten Story of Phar Lap’s Successor, which earned the Bill Whittaker Award for Best Australian Racing Book.
-In 2013, she was once again the recipient of this industry award with the release of Shannon: Before Black Caviar, So You Think and Takeover Target.
-Both books, published by Penguin Random House, have become monuments in the sport.
+Jessica Owers is an award-winning Australian writer.
+In 2011, and to great acclaim, she published Peter Pan: The Forgotten Story of Phar Lap’s Successor, which earned the Bill Whittaker Award for Best Australian Racing Book.
+In 2013 she was again the recipient of this industry award with the release of Shannon.

 published work

-Jessica’s work has been both award-winning and extensively published in racing and equestrian fields.
-From human interest features to horse biographies, she has tackled racing, wagering, bloodstock, industry profiles and much more.
-She has interviewed the likes of Hedley Thomas, investigative reporter and brain behind the roof-raising podcast ‘The Teacher’s Pet’, as well as Jason Scott, Katie Page-Harvey, Lee Freedman, Joseph O’Brien and so on.
+Jessica’s work has been both award-winning and extensively published in specialist industry fields.
+From human interest features to biographies and daily news, she has written across many fields.
+She has interviewed the likes of Hedley Thomas, Jason Scott, Dr Aman Ashaab, Katie Page and Gerry Harvey, John Singleton, Lee Freedman, Joseph O’Brien, Daniel MacPherson, and so on.
 Click the button to read some of Jessica’s vast portfolio of printed and online work.

 about jessica